iloveicedgreentea/GoWatchIt/readme.md

 5) You can change logging timezone by setting the `TZ` env var to your desired timezone

 ### Triggering
-There are three ways to trigger an action:
+There are two ways to trigger an action:

 1) Home Assistant
-2) Plex
+2) Plex webhooks

-3) Jellyfin/emby
+Home Assistant is recommended due to speed and compatibility.

 #### Home Assistant
 You need to create a rest_commannd and an automation